andreagiassi/microservice-rbac-user-management/README.md

 Everything should be up and running :)

 ### Setup without Docker
-You can setup and work on this project also without to consider to use Docker.
+You can also setup and work on this project without to consider to use Docker.

-If you want to do this:
+You will just launch the Spring Boot application targeting the MySql database (on localhost or a remote one).

+Install Java 8 JDK.

+Set up your MySql instance and create the empty database "users":

+    CREATE DATABASE IF NOT EXISTS users;

-- setup a MySql on your local machine
+Create and grant a new MySql user on the "users" database.

-- setup a Java 8 JDK
-- change the database address on the application.properties file using localhost
+Open the application.properties file located in /src/main/resources.

+Set the username and password of the MySql's user:

+    spring.datasource.username=yourMySqlUser
+    spring.datasource.password=yourMySqlUserStrongPassword

 Execute the microservice code using Maven: